sgmurphy/wordpress-plugins/wordfence-assistant/readme.txt

 To install Wordfence assistant, simply install it as you would any other WordPress plugin.
 Once installed you'll see a "WF Assistant" menu on the left side of your administrative interface.
 If you click the menu option the data management options are self explanatory.

 == Changelog ==

+= 1.0.10 =
+* Incremented version number to update "Tested up to"
+* NOTE: To allow us to provide better support, Wordfence Assistant will be removed from the wordpress.org plugin repository soon and instead be made available via our support channels

 = 1.0.9 =
 * Incremented version number to work around build issues